CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 In order to promote the success of the migration phase, the outsourcing customer - in particular its security management team - should be actively involved in the project during the entire migration phase by the outsourcing service provider.
 In particular, it should be ensured that it is informed in good time about current progress, developments and possible complications.

-For this purpose a committee with qualified contact persons of both sides for the migration management should be established and the frequency of working meetings should be determined.
+For this purpose, a committee with qualified contact persons on both sides for migration management should be established and the frequency of working meetings should be determined.
 The respective responsibilities are to be defined in advance and fixed in writing, as well as possible posts that support the committee.

 "Qualified contacts" in this context means those who have the necessary expertise and skills required for the outsourcing service and are trained in the specific tasks and challenges of an outsourcing project (organization, communication, conflict management ).